antimatterhorn/nidhoggr/docs/source/intro.rst

 Introduction
 ============

-The Níðhöggr (pronounced Nith-hewer) is the mythical beast that gnaws at the roots of the world-tree, Yggdrasil.
+The Níðhöggr (pronounced Nith-hewer) is the mythical serpent demon that gnaws at the roots of the world-tree, Yggdrasil.
 This naming choice may or may not have been inspired by my simultaneous loathing and admiration for tree codes.

 .. image:: Nidhogg.png